 Masjid Jamek (Jamek Mosque)

 Designed in Mogul style, the impeccable Masjid Jamek adorns a Neo-Moorish style architecture.
-It features signature onion-shaped domes, turrets, and dome-shaped canopies.
+The design features signature onion-shaped domes, turrets, and dome-shaped canopies.
 Ancient horseshoe arches hang strikingly over decorated columns.

-Located at the confluence of Klang and Gombank rivers, Masjid Jamek is one of the oldest mosques of Malaysia.
+Located at the confluence of the Klang River and Gombank river, Masjid Jamek is one of the oldest mosques in Malaysia.
 The grand façade and intricate carvings gracing the spires amaze anyone who sets their eyes upon it.
 You’ll find it nestled beneath a canopy of swaying, shady coconut trees.

-Despite lying in the middle of a thriving metropolis of 2 million, the mosque has a tranquil & peaceful aura.
+Despite lying in the middle of a thriving metropolis of two million, the mosque has a tranquil & peaceful aura.
 It’s reminiscent of less complicated times in the Malaysian capital.

 How to get to Masjid Jamek